jcrecio/JavaISA/README.md

 - **Native methods**: JNI methods cannot be analyzed
 - **Test dependencies**: Tests that depend on each other may produce incomplete results
 - **Flaky tests**: Non-deterministic tests may produce inconsistent invariants
+- **Timeout sensitivity**: Some tests legitimately need >10 minutes with instrumentation

 ## FAQ

 ### General Questions

+**Q: What is this tool's relationship to the Isabelle/HOL translation workflow?**
+A: This tool implements **Phase 1** of a three-phase workflow for translating Java to Isabelle/HOL.
+It generates JML specifications that serve as input for Phase 2 (Java/JML → Why3) and ultimately Phase 3 (Why3 → Isabelle/HOL).
+This automated workflow enables formal verification of production Java code without manual specification effort.

+**Q: Why is automating Java-to-Isabelle translation important?**
+A: Most critical software (finance, healthcare, autonomous systems) is written in Java but lacks formal specifications.
+Manual translation to formal systems like Isabelle/HOL is prohibitively expensive.
+This automated workflow makes formal verification practical for real-world codebases, enabling mathematical proofs of correctness for production systems.

+**Q: Can I use the generated JML for other purposes besides Isabelle translation?**
+A: Absolutely!
+The generated JML can be used for:
+- Runtime assertion checking (using OpenJML)
+- Static verification (using ESC/Java2 or KeY)
+- Documentation and developer understanding
+- Contract-based testing
+- Any other JML-aware tool

 **Q: Why split into two phases?**
 A: The two-phase approach allows you to: